BeatSwitch/lock/readme.md

 ## Terminology

+- `Lock`: An acl instance for a subject.
+This package currently ships with a `CallerLock` and a `RoleLock`
 - `Caller`: An identity object that can have permissions to do something
 - `Driver`: A storage system for permissions which can either be static or persistent
 - `Permission`: A permission holds an action and an optional (unique) resource.
 Can be either a `Restriction` or a `Privilege`